KarimMhamdi13/mini-storefront/README.md

 cd mini-storefront
 npm intsall
 npm run dev
-3. Visit "http://localhost:3000" on your browser of choice ot visit the storefront page
+3. Visit "http://localhost:3000" on your browser of choice to visit the storefront page

 Rubric Checklist:
-Project Setup & Structure: The file was properly initializedrequired files and file structure is present and functioning.
+Project Setup & Structure: The file was properly initialized & required files and file structure is present and functioning.

 Components + JSX + Keys: All components utilize proper JSX structure and begin with "use client" when required

-Props + Lifting State: Dat flows from parent to child through props, while child communicates with parents through callbacks.
+Props + Lifting State: Data flows from parent to child through props, while children communicate with parents through callbacks.

 State + Controlled Inputs: useState manages filters and products, while controlled inputs manage categories and price filters.